Skip to main content

 Swerving Off the Road

 If you swerve and hit a tree, ditch, or guardrail, the damage falls under collision coverage (not comprehensive).
-You bear the full deductible and the claim may affect your rates.
+You bear the full deductible and the claim will affect your SDIP points and rates -- unlike a straight deer strike handled under comprehensive.

 When Another Driver Forces a Deer Collision